AlphaBeta906/ROS2/src/docs/constitutions/2022-constitution.md

             <li>subject to the duties and responsibilities of citizenship.</li>
         </ol>
     </li>
-    <li>Citizenship of Solemania shall only be acquired by registration, however any person whom has been marked as a citizen before Jan 15th, 2023, will be marked as citizens automatically.</li>
+    <li>Citizenship of Solemania shall only be acquired by registration, however any person whom has been marked as a citizen before January 15th, 2023, will be marked as citizens automatically.</li>
     <li>Citizens of Solemania may hold multiple citizenship, which means that-
         <ol class="alpha list-inside">
             <li>upon accepting the citizenship of a foreign country, a person remains a citizen of Solemania unless he or she renounces that status;</li>